Talking Place

 Welcome to Talking Place

-The podcast bringing placemakers and storytellers together to talk about place.
+The podcast that brings placemakers and storytellers together to talk about what makes a good place.

 The Talking Place podcast is your go-to podcast for exploring the power of storytelling in shaping narratives and identities for neighbourhoods, towns, cities, and nations.

-Whether you are an urban designer, architect, planner, developer, investor, marketeer, or simply curious about places and stories, this podcast is for you.
+Whether you are an investor, developer, urban designer, architect, planner, marketeer, or simply curious about places and stories, this podcast is for you.

 Listen to our latest episodes of Talking Place and join the conversation on social media!